fruitsamples/Reachability/ReadMe.txt

 ========================================================================
 BUILD REQUIREMENTS

-iPhone OS 3.0
+iOS 4.0

 ========================================================================
 RUNTIME REQUIREMENTS

-iPhone OS 3.0
+iOS 4.0

 ========================================================================
 PACKAGING LIST

+Reachability.h Reachability.m
-Reachability.h Reachability.m -Basic demonstration of how to use the SystemConfiguration Reachablity APIs.
+-Basic demonstration of how to use the SystemConfiguration Reachablity APIs.

-ReachabilityAppDelegate.h ReachabilityAppDelegate.m -The application's
+ReachabilityAppDelegate.h ReachabilityAppDelegate.m
-controller.
+-The application's controller.

 ========================================================================
 CHANGES FROM PREVIOUS VERSIONS
+Version 2.2
+-Updated sample for iOS 4.0

+Version 2.1
+-Removed [super init] from class method.
+-Fixed spelling error in method names.
+-Fixed several warnings.

 Version 2.0
 -Greatly simplified UI code.
--Rewrote Reachability object to be fully asychronous and simplify monitoring of multiple SCNetworkReachabilityRefs.
+-Rewrote Reachability object to be fully asychronous and simplify. monitoring of multiple SCNetworkReachabilityRefs.
 -Added code showing how to monitor wether a connection will be required.